datastaxdevs/workshop-graphql-netflix/README.md

 _You can technically use whatever you want and update the code to reflect the keyspace.
 This is really to get you on a happy path for the first run._

 You will see your new database `pending` in the Dashboard.

+**Note: If you already have a database named `workshops` you can just add the keyspace name `netflix` to it.
+You may need to unhibernate the database first.**

 ![image](./tutorial/images/db-pending.png)